steveendow/ALVibeCodeBenchmarks/SupportPlans/Business Central Support Plan PTE PRD v1.03.md

 The application will have the following values in the app.json file:

 - Name: Support Plans
-- Publisher: Blue Dragonfly, LLC
+- Publisher: ERP Support Team
 - Version: <same value as application version number listed above>
 - Brief: Support Plans Management
 - Description: Manage and track customer support plans in Business Central